CastellanR/ecommerce-mern/README.md

-# Ecommerce using MERN stack
+# Ecommerce using MERN stack and Golang

 ## Backend technologies